Listen to This Article:

 Reliability

 This can be the essential foundation of a successful working relationship between the executive chef and the sous chef.
-For any kitchen to succeed, the lead chef must trust that their “right hand” is competent, trustworthy, and loyal.
-What makes a good sous chef is the ability to earn and maintain this trust, and there are many ways to do this when starting out in a new kitchen.
-Arriving early, staying late, completing tasks ahead of schedule… These actions can set a sous chef apart.
+For any kitchen to succeed, the sous chef must demonstrate competence and reliability.
+Arriving early, staying late, and completing tasks ahead of schedule are actions that can set a sous chef apart.

-As a sous chef, you may be expected to work up to 12 hours a day, and the job may seem thankless.
+As a sous chef, you may be expected to work up to 12 hours a day.
 But for many, this level of dedication to the craft is worth it.
 There is the satisfaction that comes from earning the trust and support of your lead chef, the respect of your coworkers, and being part of a successful restaurant.
 The sous chef can gain critical acclaim when the executive chef or the restaurant does, and they can also more easily advance to the head of the brigade should the executive chef decide to leave.

 Embarking on the Journey to Sous Chef